Platelet Rich Plasma (PRP) | NW Regen

 Platelet-Rich Plasma (PRP) Injection Therapy

-This advanced biocellular injection therapy (from your own blood) regulates inflammation, stimulates repair, and promotes remodeling of damaged tissues.
+This advanced biocellular injection therapy regulates inflammation, stimulates repair, and promotes remodeling of damaged tissues.

 How do PRP injections work?